 Purchase with funds from Georgia-Pacific Corporation

 Currently Not on View

 Throughout his career, Stieglitz fought to establish photography as a fine art medium.
-A champion of the visual arts, his own work gradually transformed from the pictorialism espoused by his Photo-Secession group to the purist sensibility reflected in the work of photographers such as Paul Strand, whose photographs Stieglitz exhibited and published.
+His own work gradually transformed from the pictorialism espoused by his Photo-Secession group to the purist sensibility reflected in the work of photographers such as Paul Strand, whose photographs Stieglitz exhibited and published.

-Stieglitz’s "Equivalent" series was initiated in the early 1920s at his family home in upstate New York.
+Stieglitz initiated his Equivalent series in the early 1920s at his family home in upstate New York.
 Using photographs to convey a spiritual realm, he presented ethereal cloud formations as approximations of his states of consciousness.
 This striking photograph was made the year before his marriage to painter Georgia O’Keeffe, a productive and inspired time for both artists.